ArtemioUrbina/240pTestSuite/README.md

 Patterns:
 - Fix IRE pattern to display 10 IRE intervals
-- Check I/Q values in SMPTE bars
-- Create appropiate monoscope patterns for the Neo Geo PAR (Keith has been notified)
+- Confirm monoscope patterns for the Neo Geo PAR (Keith has been notified)
 - See how well HCFR patterns translate to Neo Geo
     - In such case split menus as Genesis version does (maybe do this anyway to remove clutter)